klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.accounts.md

 ```
 Creates an instance of `AccountKeyPublic`, `AccountKeyMultiSig`, or `AccountKeyRoleBased` depending on the type of parameter.

 AccountKey is a data structure for managing keys in caver-js.
-Use AccountKeyPublic if you want to use a single private key string, AccountKeyMultiSig if you want to use multiple private key strings, or AccountKeyRoleBased if you want to use a different key for each role.
+Use AccountKeyPublic if you want to use a single private key, AccountKeyMultiSig if you want to use multiple private keys, or AccountKeyRoleBased if you want to use a different key for each role.

 **NOTE** `caver.klay.accounts.createAccountKey` is supported since caver-js [v1.2.0](https://www.npmjs.com/package/caver-js/v/1.2.0).